Centeio leads JMU in 47-7 romp of No. 23 Coastal Carolina

 UP NEXT

-The Chanticleers will face either Troy or South Alabama for the league championship next Saturday.
+The Chanticleers will face either Troy or South Alabama for the Sun Belt championship next Saturday.